Motivic Atiyah-Segal completion theorem: Equivariant Gysin cofiber sequences

 Thanks to Proposition \ref{prop:exactseq}, both rows in \eqref{eq:diagram-dg} are short exact sequences of dg categories.
 Moreover, since the inclusion $V_2 \hookrightarrow X$ restricts to an isomorphism $Z_2 \cap W_2 \to Z\cap W$, Theorem \ref{thm:excision} implies that the left-hand side vertical dg functor in \eqref{eq:diagram-dg} is a Morita equivalence.
 Consequently, since $E$ satisfies condition (C1), we obtain the following commutative diagram

 where each row is a cofiber sequence and the left-hand side vertical morphism is an equivalence.
 Since $\cD$ is a stable presentable $\infty$-category, we hence conclude that \eqref{eq:square111} is (co)cartesian. \end{proof} \begin{corollary} Let $X$ be a smooth quasi-compact separated $k$-scheme equipped with a $T$-action, $X = V_1 \cup V_2$ a $T$-stable Zariski open cover of $X$, and $\mathrm{i}\colon Z \hookrightarrow X$ a $T$-stable closed subscheme.
+We assume that $X$ is geometrically normal and geometrically reduced.
 Given an $\infty$-functor $E \colon \dgcat(k)_\infty \to \cD$ which satisfies condition (C1), if the following morphisms are equivalences

 then the morphism $\mathrm{i}_\ast\colon E([Z/T])\to E([X/T])_Z$ is also an equivalence. \end{corollary} \begin{proof} Consider the the following commutative diagram: